battle-tactics-strategies

 Flexibility as a Core Virtue

-Sun Tzu repeatedly warns against rigidity.
+Sunzi repeatedly warns against rigidity.
 “Be extremely subtle, even to the point of formlessness.
 Be extremely mysterious, even to the point of soundlessness.”
 This is exactly the Taoist ideal of becoming like water—assuming the shape of whatever container receives it.
 In tactical terms, it means never committing to a fixed formation until the last moment, always keeping the enemy guessing.
+The classic distinction between cheng (orthodox or direct forces) and ch'i (extraordinary or indirect forces) allows a commander to adapt formations fluidly, switching between the two as the situation demands.

-For a deep dive into the text, the Stanford Encyclopedia of Philosophy offers an excellent analysis of Sun Tzu’s philosophical underpinnings.
+For a deep dive into the text, the Stanford Encyclopedia of Philosophy offers an excellent analysis of Sunzi's philosophical underpinnings.

 Historical Examples: From Warring States to Three Kingdoms